Office of the City Clerk

 The official seal of the City of San Diego consists of a coat of arms within a circle.
 Above the arms are the names of the City and the state, and below the arms is the City’s official motto.

-In the 1913, the City Council authorized the City Clerk to invite design submissions for an official seal.
+In 1913, the City Council authorized the City Clerk to invite design submissions for an official seal.
+The previous seal depicted an outdated cityscape.
 The winning design was the work of architect Carleton Monroe Winslow (1876-1946).
 Winslow would go onto design multiple buildings for the Panama-California Exposition in Balboa Park, and the Bishop's School in La Jolla.
-The seal was adopted by Resolution 17024 on April 15, 1914.
+The new seal was adopted by Resolution 17024 on April 15, 1914.

 Shield: Or (gold/yellow), a fess wavy Azure (blue); in chief a Spanish caravel in full sail Gules (red), pennons and flag Gules; in base an orange tree Proper, fruited and eradicated; between two winged wheels Gules.